 Again, DO NOT CUT THE TAIL when you are done.
 This will cause your piece to come undone and you will lose all that hard work.
 Instead, weave the whole tail in AROUND THE VERY CENTER of the ring.
 This will make the beginning of your piece secure.

 And that’s it!
 Running through it a few more times will help solidify the instructions in your mind, but I also suggest that you bookmark this page so you can have it as a handy reference for your next project that’s crocheted in the round.
+You can also watch this picture tutorial in video format on my YouTube channel.

 All of my top-down hats are crocheted using this technique and I love how there is no hole at the top of the hat when I’m done.
 Check out my free hat patterns over here if you need something cozy for your head (or the head of a family member)!